Scottish Health Survey

 The only annual national source of information on the health and factors relating to health of people living in Scotland.

-The Scottish Health Survey gives us an accurate picture of health in Scotland.
+The Scottish Health Survey gives us an accurate picture of the health of the Scottish population.

-The latest report is from 2017 and you can read the full report on the Scottish Government website.
+The latest report is from 2018 and you can read the full report in the Scottish Government website.

 It provides information about how healthy people are, what health services people use and examines the health and behaviour of different groups in society.